firedrakeproject/firedrake/doc/sphinx/source/backends.rst

 PyOP2 Backends
 ==============

-PyOP2 supports a number of different backends to be able to run parallel computations on different hardware architectures.
+PyOP2 provides a number of different backends to be able to run parallel computations on different hardware architectures.
 The currently supported backends are